piskvorky/gensim/docs/_sources/tut1.txt

 This is a tiny corpus of nine documents, each consisting of only a single sentence.

-Firstly, let's tokenize the documents, remove common words (using a toy stoplist) as well as words that only appear once in the corpus:
+First, let's tokenize the documents, remove common words (using a toy stoplist) as well as words that only appear once in the corpus:

 >>> # remove common words and tokenize